|(Linda, walking in Jerusalem)

 They would eat lamb and bitter herbs.
 They would drink the series of four cups of wine.

-… you experienced being set free!
+… experiencing the incredible thing of being set free!

-This quite-and-very-different night begins by Jesus talking, not of the Moses-Exodus story, but about his impending death, and his Kingdom that is coming in its fullness.
+This quite-and-very-different night begins by Jesus talking, not of the Moses-Exodus story, but about His impending death, and His Kingdom that is coming in its fullness.
 Jesus is changing the meaning of Passover.
 This is shocking and unexpected.

 Can we just stop here for a moment?

 Change is hard.
 This change is beyond hard.
 Because up to this point Passover was celebrated in the SAME WAY ALL THE TIME!
 "We always have done it this way!”
 (These, BTW, are the 7 Last Words of the Church.)
 The same questions are asked.
 The same answers are given.
 And it has been this way, this very same way, for hundreds of years.